Using VR to Engage Communities

 In Progress

 The Inner Forth intertidal habitat - and the species that use it - is threatened by a number of factors, including climate-driven sea level rise, disturbance and new development.
-RSPB Skinflats underwent a process known as Managed Realignment to restore valuable habitat on the site and we use this site in our virtual reality experience to demonstrate how it worked to increase biodiversity and decreased the flood risk for the reserve.
+RSPB Skinflats underwent a process known as Managed Realignment to restore valuable habitat on the site: the site features in our Virtual Reality experience, demonstrating the coastal adaptation which led to an increase in the biodiversity at the reserve.

-If you're interested in learning more, please email our Communications Officer, Laura on laura.healysmith@rspb.org.uk
+If you're interested in learning more, or would like us to come to your event or group, please email our Communications Officer, Laura on laura.healysmith@rspb.org.uk

 Project Location